Patricia MacKinnon-Day: Tracing the Landscape: Cumbrian Farm Women

 Friday 2 March - Saturday 9 June 2018

-Immerse yourself in the stories of the Cumbrian farm women by entering specially created sheds in the Gallery to watch individual films about their lives.
+During the exhibition visitors will immerse themselves in the stories of these five farm women by entering specially created sheds in the Gallery to watch individual films about their lives.

-A play on all the senses, each shed features historic agricultural objects from the Museum of Lakeland Life & Industry, as well as possessions and materials chosen by the women.
+A play on all the senses, each shed will feature historic agricultural objects from the Museum of Lakeland Life & Industry, part of Lakeland Arts collections, as well as possessions and materials chosen by the women.

 Recipes from the Cumbrian Farm Women